-- reduce or eliminate alcohol – for some patients this can be an important promoter of AF.
+- For some patients this can be an important promoter of AF)

 - • Studies have shown that AF burden will reduce if overweight patients are able to lose weight.
 They may also suffer less sleep apnoea (obstruction of the air passages during sleeping leading to snoring and poor quality sleep) which is also a promoter of AF.

 - Ensure their blood pressure is well controlled (target an average of 140/90 or less).

 Prior to your procedure we will talk to you about the ablation the likely outcomes and risks for you.
 We will send you a consent form to read and sign.
 Depending on whether you are decided yet and are having the procedure scheduled soon we may also arrange for you to have some blood tests.
 We will also ensure that you are on an anticoagulant drug.
 We may give some patients an anti-rhythm drug to reduce the chance of them getting AF during the inflammation that occurs in the first 6 weeks after the ablation.